-Another appetizer that is inexpensive and will get rave reviews from guests is tortilla chips with homemade Pico de Gallo.
-If you have a little more you can spend, make homemade guacamole dip too.
+Another appetizer that is a cheap party food and will get rave reviews from guests is tortilla chips with homemade Pico de Gallo.
+If you have a little more money, you can make homemade guacamole dip too.

 Here are the recipes for each.

 This recipe is delicious and refreshing.
-People always make comments about how great it is to have that fresh veggie taste with the chips.
+People always comment on how great it is to have that fresh veggie taste with the chips.